 Asylum Seekers

-Over the past two and a half years, ASC has assisted 189 asylum seekers apply for asylum (almost 400 when spouses and children are included in the total count), all of whom were forced to flee their home countries after experiencing violence or threats of violence and death, because of their race, religion, nationality, political opinion, or sexual orientation.
+Over the past three and a half years, ASC has assisted hundreds of asylum seekers and their families apply for asylum, all of whom were forced to flee their home countries after experiencing violence or threats of violence and death, because of their race, religion, nationality, political opinion, or sexual orientation.
 They were denied help from the police or were persecuted by government authorities.

 You can learn about three of their harrowing and courageous stories here: